 The map above is found in the 1928 handbook titled "Mothers' Aid in North Carolina," which provides a summary of Mothers' Aid cases as well as a discussion of the varying levels of generosity across counties.

 North Dakota*: Mothers' Pensions were administered by the county court.
 Case files are found at the State Historical Society of the North Dakota State archives for Dunn, Divide, Rolette, Williams, Ward, McLean, Sargent and Emmons counties.
-An example from Williams county shows shows that mothers were awarded $15 per child.
+An example from Williams county shows that mothers were awarded $15 per child per month.

 Oregon*: The mothers' pension law was passed in 1913 and administered through the juvenile court in each county.
 Eligible mothers were those whose husbands had died, were confined to an institution, or incapacitated (mentally or physically).
 The program was paid for by county funds and no taxes were put in place to finance the program.
 To read more on the history of the MP program in Oregon, see Carlos Victor Sandoz' dissertation titled "Development of the emergency rural relief program in Oregon, June 1932 to January 1936" -- a thesis submitted for the degree of Master of Social Work at the University of Washington in 1942.

-Pennsylvania*: The 1924 Department of Public Welfare Report provides a detailed analysis of the Mothers' Assistance program's operation in the state that includes an assessment of costs as well as aggregate information on recipient families.
+Pennsylvania*: Starting in 1913, mothers living in counties with MP programs could receive aid administered by the county’s board of trustees.
+Each mother could receive $20 per month for their first child and $10 per month for each additional child.
+The 1924 Department of Public Welfare Report provides a detailed analysis of the Mothers' Assistance program's operation in the state that includes an assessment of costs as well as aggregate information on recipient families.

 South Carolina: No program had ever passed in the state.